 Basic principle of UWB ranging

-(1) TOF (Time-of-Flight ranging method): ranging method belongs to the two-way ranging technology, it mainly uses the signal in two asynchronous Transceiver between the Flight Time to measure the distance between nodes.
+(1) TOF (Time-of-Flight ranging method): ranging method belongs to the two-way ranging technology, it mainly uses the signal in two asynchronous transceivers between the Flight Time to measure the distance between nodes.
 Because in the line-of-sight environment, the TOF ranging method shows a linear relationship with distance, so the result will be more accurate.
-We denote the time between the packet sent by the sender and the response received by the receiver as TTOT, and the time between the packet received and the response received by the receiver as TTAT.
-Then, TTOF, the one-way flight time of the packet in the air, can be calculated as: TTOF=(TTOT-TTAT)/2
+We denote the time difference between the packets sent and received by the sender as TTOT, and the time difference between the packets received and sent by the receiver as TTAT.
+Consequently, the one-way flight time of a packet in the air can be calculated as: TTOF=TTOT-TTAT2

-But pure TOF algorithm has a relatively strict constraint: the sending device and the receiving device must always be synchronized.
+But pure TOF algorithm has a relatively strict constraint: the sending and the receiving devices must be running clocks at identical frequencies.

-(2).
-TW-TOF (Two-way Time of Flight Method):
+(2) TW-TOF (Two-way Time-of-Flight Method):

-SS-TWR (Single-sided Two-way Ranging) is A simple measure of the time of A single round-trip message.
-Device A actively sends data to device B, and device B returns data in response to device A.
+a) SS-TWR (Single-sided Two-way Ranging) is a simple measure of the time of a single round-trip message.
+Device A actively sends data to Device B, and Device B returns data in response to Device A.

-Ranging process: Device A actively sends (TX) data and records the sending time stamp at the same time.
-After receiving the data, Device B records the receiving time stamp.
-After the Treply delay, device B sends the data and records the sending timestamp, while device A receives the data and records the receiving timestamp.
-Therefore, two time difference data can be obtained, namely, TRound of device A and TREPLY of device B. Finally, the flight time Tprop of the wireless signal is obtained as follows:
+Ranging process: Device A actively sends (TX) data and records the sending time-stamp.
+After receiving the data, Device B records the receiving time-stamp.
+After the Treply delay, Device B sends the data and records the sending time-stamp, while Device A receives the data and records the receiving time-stamp.
+Based on the two local clocks running at the same frequency fclk, two time differences can be obtained, respectively Ttround and Treply of Devices A and B. Finally, the flight time Tprop of the wireless signal is obtained as follows:

+Tprop=12Ttround-Treply.

-The two difference times are calculated based on the local clock, and the local clock error can be offset, but there is A small clock offset between different devices.
-Assuming that the clock offset of device A and device B are Ea and Eb respectively, the flight time obtained will increase with the increase of Treply.
+The two difference times Ttround and Treply are calculated based on the local clocks.
+Assuming the clock offsets of Devices A and B are eA and eB respectively, the flight time obtained will increase with the increase of Treply.
 The ranging error equation is as follows:

-The smaller the TREPLY, the more accurate the ranging.
-In addition, Treply covers not only the receiving and sending time of device B, but also the loading and sending time of data.
-(In addition to supporting location, UWB can also transmit data.
-The standard can load 128 bytes, and the extended mode can load 1024 bytes.)
-The typical error relationship is as follows :(1 ns is approximately equal to the 750 px distance error)
+The smaller the Treply, the more accurate the ranging.
+In addition, Treply covers not only the receiving and sending time of Device B, but also the loading and sending time of data.
+(In addition to supporting location, UWB can also transmit data: 128 bytes in the Standard Mode, and 1024 bytes in the Extended Mode.)
+The typical error relationship is as follows : 1 ns is approximately equal to the 750 px distance error.

-It can be seen that with the increase of Treply and clock offset, the error of flight time will be increased, resulting in inaccurate ranging.
-Therefore, unilateral two-way ranging (SS-TWR) is not commonly used, but for specific applications, if the accuracy is not very high, but need a shorter ranging time can be used.
+It can be seen that with the increase of Treply and clock offset, the error in the estimation of flight time will be increased, resulting in inaccurate ranging.
+Therefore, unilateral two-way ranging (SS-TWR) is not commonly used.
+It can be used for certain applications, when the demand on accuracy is low but that on a shorter ranging time is high.

-DS-TWR(Double-sided Two-way Ranging）
+b) DS-TWR(Double-sided Two-way Ranging）

-Double-sided two-way Ranging is an extended Ranging technique that records Two round-trip timestamps to get the flight time.
-This increases the response time but reduces the Ranging error.
+Double-sided two-way Ranging is an extended ranging technique that records Two round-trip time-stamps to get the flight time.
+This increases the response time but reduces the ranging error.
 Bilateral and two-way ranging can be divided into two methods according to the number of messages sent:

 4 Messages